MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/Loops.md

     total += number;
 }
 ```
-This last example adds every integer in numbers together.
+This adds every integer in the Array numbers together.
 Also since arrays are often a named a plural noun, using it's singular to refer to each entry makes sense.
 Here we are referring to each number that is a part of numbers.

 ______________________________________________________________________